 First things first: remember that you’re writing copy, and not a piece of high literature or a philosophy book.
 If you want readers to keep reading it’s best (most often) to target your writing style towards the layman.

 You’ve probably had the urge to use deep words and adjectives to beautify your prose.
-But in copywriting, it’s best to avoid that.
+But in copywriting services, it’s best to avoid that.

 Forget the big words, drop the long list of adjectives.
 Readers don’t have the time nor the patience to wade through chunks of text that only serve to bulk up your page (and prove your greater intelligence).